kevinyswong/kevinyswong.github.io/index.md

 young virgin who lives alone in the house with her mother.
 Because at the time, Sophie was living alone in her house with her mother.
 So it was a description of Boreas the north wind refusing to blow, or unable to blow, through this secure little cottage."
-In this little cottage in the countryside of Wiltshire, on a plot of land he bought that he named Scrutopia, Scruton lived with a yard in the front for the horses, where he spent lived out his years with his wife among books lining the walls and a grand piano in the center of the living room.
+Scruton made for himself and his wife a version of this little cottage, with a yard in the front for the horses he kept for fox-hunting.
+In his cottage in the countryside of Wiltshire, on a plot of land he bought that he named Scrutopia, Scruton lived out his years with his wife among books lining the walls and a grand piano in the center of the living room.
 True to his word, Scruton dwelled, playing Bach in his village's church every Sunday.
-Scruton dwelled, returning to the countryside into which he was born: "My childhood was in a semi-detached house by a railway line in which we were, you know, very poor, very much living in the old class resentment of the English . .
+Scruton dwelled, returning to the countryside into which he was born: "My childhood was in a semi-detached house by a railway line in which we were, you know, very poor, very much living in the old class resentment of the English . . .
-.
 It has nothing to do with this.
 This here is created by books and music in the middle of a countryside which I love and among people doing innocent old-fashioned things with animals.
 That's as far as one can get."
 In Wiltshire, Scruton lived until his death in January 2020.
 May he rest in the peace of eternity that I too will one day join, hopefully having attained the same peace in human terms.

 <br>